python-nerd-3/crystal-coves-2/README.md

 - Giant paragraphs of suggestions (im not reading allat)
 - A new layer
 - Anything that requires networking or multiplayer play (ex. leaderboards, trading)
-- Use a framework (real programmers use jQuery)
 - Optimization (unless you do it for me)
 ## Modding
-Crystal Coves 2 modding is not fully supported right now
+Crystal Coves 2 modding is not fully supported right now.